microsoft/RegFree_WinRT/Cpp/README.md

 The C++ desktop app uses:
 [C++/WinRT](https://github.com/Microsoft/xlang/blob/f1309fe42d929d612aa9b66557d9a22769067b3f/src/package/cppwinrt/nuget/readme.md) to create projection header files of the component for use in the app code
-[Microsoft.VCRTForwarders.140](https://github.com/Microsoft/vcrt-forwarders) NuGet package to manage C++ Runtime dependencies for the component.
+[Microsoft.VCRTForwarders.140](https://aka.ms/vcrtfwdnuget) NuGet package to manage C++ Runtime dependencies for the component.
+The GitHub repo can be found [here](https://aka.ms/vcrtfwdgit).

 ## Requirements